U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 |Iranian Oil Terminals Company (IOTC)||Accepts deliveries and stores crude oil, petroleum products, and condensates for exports.|

 |National Iranian Oil Refining and Distribution Company (NIORDC)||Oversees the subsidiaries that control the refining sector, pipelines, telecommunications, and oil products distribution.
 Engaged in exports of petroleum products.|

-|Source: U.S. Energy Information Administration, FACTS Global Energy, Arab Oil and Gas Directory, National Iranian Oil Company.|
+|Source: U.S. Energy Information Administration, FACTS Global Energy, Arab Oil and Gas Journal, and National Iranian Oil Company..|

-The Iranian constitution prohibits foreign or private ownership of natural resources, and all production-sharing agreements are prohibited under Iranian law.
-The government permits buyback contracts that allow international oil companies (IOCs) to enter into exploration and development contracts through an Iranian subsidiary.
+The Iranian constitution prohibits foreign or private ownership of natural resources, and all production-sharing agreements (PSAs) are prohibited under Iranian law.
+The government permits buyback contracts that allow IOCs to enter into exploration and development contracts through an Iranian subsidiary.
 The buyback contract is similar to a service contract and requires the contractor (or IOC) to invest its own capital and expertise for development of oil and natural gas fields.
-After the field is developed and production has started, the project's operatorship reverts back to NIOC or the relevant subsidiary.
-The payback of the capital cost is deducted from oil and gas fields.
+After the field is developed and production has started, the project's operatorship reverts back to the NIOC or the relevant subsidiary.
+The IOC does not get equity rights to the oil and gas fields.
 The NIOC uses oil and gas sales revenue to pay the IOC back for the capital costs.
 The annual repayment rates to the IOC are based on a predetermined percentage of the field's production and rate of return, according to a report by Clyde and Company.
-According to FACTS Global Energy, the rate of return on buyback contracts varies between 12 and 17 percent with a payback period of about five to seven years.
+According to FACTS Global Energy (FGE), the rate of return on buyback contracts varies between 12% and 17% with a payback period of about five to seven years.

 Exploration and production